pietervdvn/ALGT/src/Assets/Manual/Thesis/7Conclusion.md

 Static typing checks the program rigorously before executing the program for possible typing errors, whereas the dynamic approach crashes at runtime on such faulty expressions.

-As is clear from the Tiobe Index \cite{TiobeIndex}, static programming languages are the most popular as the top 4 is filled with the static languages -_Java_, _C_, _C++_ and _C#_.
-Nontheless, dynamic languages have their fair share in the top ten as well, as four spots are filled by the dynamic languages _Python_, _PHP_, _Javascript_ and _Perl_.
+As is clear from the Tiobe Index \cite{TiobeIndex}, static programming languages are the most popular as the top 4 is filled with the static languages _Java_, _C_, _C++_ and _C#_.
+Nonetheless, dynamic languages have their fair share in the top ten as well, as four spots are taken by the dynamic languages _Python_, _PHP_, _Javascript_ and _Perl_.

 Hybrid systems, such as gradual typing, are starting to emerge as these offer the benefits of both approaches.
-With gradual typing, programmers can choose, with a very fine grain, which parts of the code are statically or dynamically typed.
+With gradual typing, programmers can choose with a very fine grain which parts of the code are statically or dynamically typed.
 On a larger timeframe can codebases be migrated from one approach to the other, depending on the needs of the program.

 Some dynamic languages have an experimental, gradual typechecker available.
-Notable examples are MyPy for the Python language\cite{mypy} or TypeScript, a superset with optional typechecker for Javascript\cite{TypeScript}.
+Notable examples are _MyPy_ for the Python language\cite{mypy} and _TypeScript_, a superset of Javascript with optional typechecker\cite{TypeScript}.
 Little is available, due to a lack of tools designing gradual programming languages.

 ### Related work